 The Housing Authority will continue its multi-year rehabilitation project at the main site (MT2-1 and MT2-2) which involves upgrading the overhead electrical distribution system, street lights, sewer mains, water mains and gas distribution systems for 356 units and major interior renovation of 156 units.
 The units will be demolished down to the studs and rebuilt, including new roofs; windows; doors; walls; flooring; and electrical, plumbing and heating systems.
 Exterior sewer, water and electrical services will also be replaced.
 At the time of this report, the major interior renovations of 34 units have been completed as a part of this project.
+Currently, one 6-unit building is nearing completion, while rehabilitation of a second 6-plex is slated to begin in late spring 2023.
 This modernization project began in 2015 and is expected to take 10 to 15 years to complete, contingent upon funding.